 For example, sending $200 to Southern Africa costs an average of 14.6%, or $29.20!
 That’s a big fee to someone who might be living in poverty.
 An international transfer like this is called a “Remittance”, and it is a multi-billion-dollar industry that makes third-party intermediaries lots of money.

 Not only this but sending funds to somebody in a different country can also take days before it arrives!
-It is these very reasons that make ZCash a great alternative.
+For these reasons, ZCash is a great alternative.

 When it comes to fees, the ZCash platform is much cheaper than sending funds with a bank.
 Although the fees change depending on how busy the blockchain is, it shouldn’t cost any more than a few cents!